Heart Failure Program

 - Individualized heart failure education

-- A screening for sleep apnea
+- Screening for sleep apnea

-- A Quality of Life Assessment
+- Quality of Life Assessment

-- Taking a focused cardiac history
+- Documenting of a focused cardiac history

 - A physical exam